-Understanding the product is the first step to be a successful CSM.
+Understanding the product is the first step to being a successful CSM.
 You need to be well versed in the product and various use cases as you are going to be the point of contact for your customers.
 You not only require a deep understanding but also a 360-degree view of the product.
 This will help you to understand what problems of the customers are you actually solving and what all pain points still exist.

 6 things that you must focus on while making the first 90 days SaaS customer success plan: